chromium/chromium/docs/android_build_instructions.md

 server to be run lazily at a low priority when the machine is idle, the actual build can complete up to 50-80% faster.

+**Note**: Since the build completes before the analysis checks finish, the build will not fail if an analysis check fails.
+Make sure to check the server's output at regular intervals to fix outstanding issues caught by these analysis checks.

+##### First way (by running it manually)

 There are **two** steps to using the build server.
 1. Add the gn arg `android_static_analysis = "build_server"`
 2. Run the script at